gantry/docs/pages/02.gantry4/03.customize/01.adding-module-positions/docs.md

 Step 2: Adding Position to index.php
 ------------------------------------

+{% set tab1 %}

-Open your template `index.php` file and go to where you would like to add your new "row module" position.
-Using `$gantry`, we will make a call to the object using the function `displayModules(positionname, modulelayouttype, modulechromelayout);` This call will need to be echoed.
+Open your template `index.php` file and go to where you would like to add your new row position.
+Using `$gantry`, we will make a call to the object using the function: `displayModules(positionname, widgetlayouttype, widgetchromelayout);`.
+This call will need to be echoed.

 Example: